borntofrappe/borntofrappe/Components/README.md

 ### overflow

 The last header includes more icons than practically useful, but this is to show how the list overflows horizontally.

+## Footer

+- background image repeating an SVG element

+- mask creating a wave-like pattern

+- vertically the mirrored version of header